Review of SS Antoinette deck 3 (Duchess)

 Restaurant de Versailles is the ship’s single-seating capacity dining room with classic European and also regional cuisine specialties.
 The food is high-quality, with locally sourced ingredients.
-The Restaurant is waiter-served, and operates with preset dining times depending on the daily scheduled port activities.
-Breakfast (7-9 am) is buffet-style (large station is located in the center) with cereals, selection of breads, cheeses, cold meats, fruits, yogurt, smoothies, sausage.
-There is a designated chef for made-to-order eggs, omelets and other dishes ordered separately (at no extra charge).
+The Restaurant is waiter-served and operates with preset dining times depending on the daily scheduled port activities.
+Breakfast (7-9 am) is buffet-style (a large station is located in the center) with cereals, a selection of bread, cheeses, cold meats, fruits, yogurt, smoothies, sausage.
+There is a designated chef for made-to-order eggs, omelets, and other dishes ordered separately (at no extra charge).
 Lunch (12:30 – 2 pm) includes soup station, carvery, salads bar, hot dishes, pasta and sandwiches, desserts, with local delicacies also provided.
-Dinners (7-7:30 pm /starting after after the Main Lounge’s cocktail hour) are waiter-served (until 9pm).
+Dinners (7-7:30 pm /starting after the Main Lounge’s cocktail hour) are waiter-served (until 9 pm).
 The 4-course dinner menu has several starters, 2 soups, 3 entrees (fish, meat, vegetarian), desserts, cheese plates.
 At dinner, the complimentary wines are itinerary-based (reflecting the sailing region), and steaks and chicken are always offered on request.
 At breakfast and lunch, a la carte menu is also provided.

 The dining room also hosts the Antoinette ship’s formal events (including Captain’s Welcome/Farewell dinners).

 The 2-deck high Atrium’s Lobby area has the ship’s Reception Desk providing 24-hour assistance, information, Spa reservations, purser services.
 The Lobby features a double sweeping staircase and an original, large-size oil painting of Queen Antoinette (the boat’s namesake).